XanderJC/XanderJC.github.io/research.markdown

 </p>

 <p markdown="1">
-I'm also interested in general problems in reward (mis-)specification/hacking/(mis-)generalisation, as well as recently understanding internal concepts in large foundation models.
+I'm also interested in general problems in reward (mis-)specification / hacking / (mis-)generalisation, as well as recently understanding internal concepts in large foundation models.
 </p>

 <p markdown="1">